Towards a Combinatorial Understanding of Lattice Path Asymptotics: Walks in a half plane

+\begin{remark} For any finite multiset of rational numbers $\mB$, there is an $r>0$, for example, the least common multiple of the denominators in $\mB$, so that $\mA=r\mB$ is a set of integers.
+By Theorem~\ref{thm:BF}, $K_\mA$ satisfies Equation~\eqref{eqn:HALF}.
+Consequently, by Lemma~\ref{thm:scaling}, since $\mB= \frac{1}{r}\mA$, it is also true that $K_\mB$ satisfies Equation~\eqref{eqn:HALF}. \end{remark}

-\begin{lemma}[$\chi(u)$ is convex] Given a finite, non-trivial multiset~$\mA$ of real numbers, the real valued function~$\chi_{\mA}(u) = \sum_{a\in \mS}u^a$ is convex for $u>0$ and has a unique positive critical point.
-The function is minimized at this point.
+\begin{lemma}[$A(u)$ is strictly convex at its minimum] Given a finite multiset~$\mA$ of real numbers which defines a nontrivial unidimensional model, the real valued function~$A(u) = \sum_{a\in \mA}u^a$ has a unique positive critical point $\tau$.
+The function is minimized at this point, and is strictly convex on a neighbourhood of $\tau$.
 Furthermore, if $\delta(\mA)=0$, then the unique critical point occurs at $u=1$. \end{lemma}

-\begin{proof} If $\min_{a\in\mA}|a|\geq 1$, then the function is convex on the positive reals, since term by term the second derivative is positive when evaluated at a positive number~$u$.

-If this is not the case, we consider a scaled version of $\mA$, call it $\mB$, where each element is of modulus greater than one and deduce the convexity of $\chi_{\mA}(u)$ from the convexity of the scaled set and the composition $\chi_{\mB}(u)=\chi_{\mA}(u^{r})$.
-The uniqueness of the fixed point follows from the relation $\tau_\mA=\tau_\mB^{r}$.